 Discover Arts Award is not a qualification, it is classed as an 'Introductory level' Award, and it is certificated.
-The centre and your Adviser are responsible for ensuring the arts log meets the standard of a pass, although certificates are issued by Trinity College, London.
+The centre and your Adviser are responsible for ensuring the arts log meets the standard of a pass.

 The Arts Map